 How to maximize your Chase Freedom Unlimited benefits

-We highly recommend reading your Chase Freedom Unlimited benefits guide, which you’ll get in the mail after you’re approved for the card.
-This will tell you the ins and outs of all the perks you’re eligible for, which sometimes change over time.
+We highly recommend reading through your Chase Freedom Unlimited benefits guide, which you’ll get in the mail after you’re approved for the card.
+This will tell you the ins and outs of all the perks you’re eligible for.
+Those benefits sometimes change over time.

 The bottom line